FreeClimbAPI/Java-Collect-Digits-How-To-Guide/README.md

-# Java - Collect Digits Tutorial
+# Java - Collect Digits How-To Guide

 This project serves as a guide to help you build an application with FreeClimb.
-View this turorial on [FreeClimb.com](https://docs.freeclimb.com/docs/collect-digits-1#section-java) Specifically, the project will:
+View this how-to guide on [FreeClimb.com](https://docs.freeclimb.com/docs/collect-digits-1#section-java) Specifically, the project will:

 - Get digits typed by the caller
 - Use their response to respond with the selection